pablo-soengas/php-auto-refresh/README.md

           ]
         }

  -file: the absolute path to the file you want to auto refresh when any change is saved in any of the files of the directory specified in "dir".
+This key is automatically created for you when you enable php auto refresh from the browser for that particular file.
+The rest of the keys will be empty unless you modify them to customize what is being watch.

   -dir: the absolute path to the directory that will be continuosly and recursively traversed, waiting for changes to occur in any of the files inside of it.
 If not specified, the directory in which the file specified in "file" is located will be used by default.

-  -exc: this is an object wich contains everything in "dir" that we want to ignore.
+  -exc: this is an object that contains everything in "dir" that we want to ignore.

-  For example, if we want are working on a wordpress theme project, and we want to auto refresh our index.php everytime we modify and save a file in the theme directory, but we want to ignore the file readme.md, and all css and javascript files, and we also want to ignore completely the fonts directory, our settings.json would look something like this:
+  For example, if we want are working on a wordpress theme project, and we want to auto refresh our index.php every time we modify and save a file in the theme directory, but we want to ignore the file readme.md, and all css and javascript files, and we also want to ignore completely the fonts' directory, our settings.json would look something like this:

     {
       "items": [